GY 402: SEDIMENTARY PETROLOGY (W)

 GY 402 is a W (Writing-Across-the-Curriculum) class, which means that it is writing intensive.
 The purpose of W classes is to not only provide you with the opportunity to “write”, but to help you to improve your writing skills.
 In GY 402, you will be able to write in a number of “styles” that are both useful and relevant to all of the geology professions.
 These “styles” include: professional letters, cover reports, memos, geological lab reports and the ever popular (but much maligned), sedimentology projects (see the GSSA bleb below).
 In order to help you develop appropriate writing skills, each of the “W” assignments that you get will be assigned will be “re-doable” following submission and review of a first draft.
 Three of the assignments will also be subjected to peer review whereby your fellow students will provide comments in addition to those provided by the instructor.
 Remember; the purpose of all this is to improve and develop your writing skills in geology .
 Refer to the class website for due dates and redo dates for each of the assignments.

-The GSSA: You will get weekly writing assignments based in part upon the following premise: you are employed as sedimentologist with the GSSA, the Geological Survey of South Alabama.
+The GSSA: You will get occasional small writing assignments based in part upon the following premise: you are employed as sedimentologist with the GSSA, the Geological Survey of South Alabama.
 Every report that you produce (even boring lab reports) will be considered a company document.
 As such, it should have an appropriate “cover” (either on letterhead or memo paper), be well written without spelling mistakes/grammatical errors, contain, where necessary, a bibliography of refereed references, and contain adequate reference citations.
 Your signature and company position should also appear in the appropriate location on the cover letter.
-Ultimately, in your role with the GSSA, you will be responsible for completing 3 major projects: 1) a report dealing with sediment grain size on a site somewhere that you define on the USA main campus; 2) A project involving the mapping and correlation of Holocene terrace deposits on the banks of the Tombigbee River sedimentary and 3) a project involving the mapping and interpretation of K/T boundary chalk beds near Moscow Landing Alabama.
-The first and last projects will be broken up into a number of components each due at a specific date, and each revisable for remarking after I or your peer review it for you.
+Ultimately, in your role with the GSSA, you will be responsible for completing 3 major projects: 1) a group report dealing with sediment grain size on a site somewhere on Dauphin Island; 2) a group project involving production of a composite sedimentary section of Pliocene Citronelle Formation near Perdido Alabama and, 3) a project involving the mapping and interpretation of K/T boundary chalk beds near Moscow Landing Alabama.
+The first and last projects will be broken up into a number of components each due at a specific date, and each revisable for re-marking after I or your peers review it for you.

-The following assignments will comprise the bulk of the writing assignments in GY 402:
+The following will comprise the bulk of the small writing assignments in GY 402:

-From week 8 until the end of the course, the weekly writing component will consist of a thin section discussion.
-All writing assignments (1 st drafts and revised versions) are due by 5:00 pm on the assigned due dates as listed on the course website.
+From week 6 until the end of the course, the weekly writing component will largely consist of a short thin section discussion that will be handwritten in your lab note books.
+Use pencil as these discussions are re-doable (however, the thin section descriptions are not).
+All writing assignments (1st drafts and revised versions) are due by 11:00 AM on the assigned due dates unless otherwise stated.
 I will not accept late assignments (you will get an F).
 When I mark them and return them to you with comments, you will be permitted to resubmit them once for revised assessment.
-I will accept revisions up to the re-submission deadlines (usually 1 week later than the original due date) posted on the web page.
+I will accept revisions up to the re-submission deadlines posted on the web page (usually 1 week later than the original due date).

 Due Dates webpage.